Supported OpenCL features

 • DirectX interoperability extension

-There is now extensive support available for SPIR and SPIR-V.
+There is now extensive support available for SPIR-V.

 Note that SPIR-V format supports different “capabilities” which in effect are different “dialects” of SPIR-V. The CPU driver supports the “Kernel” dialect, produced by llvm-spirv, Vulkan driver supports the “Shader” dialect produced by clspv.

-How to build PoCL with SPIR/SPIR-V support (CPU / CUDA devices)
+How to build PoCL with SPIR-V support (CPU / CUDA devices)

 Support for SPIR-V binaries depends on functional llvm-spirv translator and some packages.
 See Installation for additional requirements for SPIR-V support.